-- 1) What are the setup, hold, and propagation delays for the flip-flop? - 2) What is the maximum operating frequency of the shift register? - 3) Are the resistor values chosen reasonable?
-Why or why not? - 4) Are there any problems with this flip-flop? - 5) Explain dataflow through the flip-flop (i.e. what are the master and slave sections doing when the clock is low, high, and when it transitions?). - 6) What is the area of the D flip-flop (using lambda rules)?
+- 1) What are the setup, hold, and propagation delays for the flip-flop? - 2) What is the maximum operating frequency of the counter? - 3) Are the transistor parameter values chosen reasonable?
+Why or why not? - 4) Are there any problems with this flip-flop? - 5) What is the area of the D flip-flop (using lambda rules)?